CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

 ## Initial Repository Setup

-There are additional tasks required after generating this directory.
+There are additional tasks required after generating this repository.
 While in this `SETUP` directory:

 1. Create the GitHub repository for this deployment to live in.